Can You Use an Air Conditioner Without Putting it in the Window? (4 Options for Your AC Unit)

 - Measure and mark the wall: Measure your window AC unit’s dimensions and mark the outline on the wall where you want to install it.
 Don’t forget to leave some space around the outline for proper insulation.

 - Cut the hole: Use a saw to carefully cut the marked outline on the wall.
-Make sure to wear proper safety gear like gloves and goggles while cutting.
+Make sure to wear proper safety gear like gloves and goggles while cutting, especially if dealing with concrete.

 - Install a support frame: Build a wooden frame that fits the hole snugly and secure it to the studs in the wall using screws.

-- Insert the air conditioner: Carefully place the window AC unit into the hole and secure it to the support frame with appropriate brackets and screws.
+- Insert the air conditioner: Carefully place the window AC unit into the hole and secure the parts to the support frame with appropriate brackets and screws.

-- Seal the gap: Insulate the gap between the wall and the air conditioner using foam weatherstripping to prevent drafts and energy loss.
+- Seal the gap: Insulate the gap between the wall and the air conditioner using caulk and foam weatherstripping to prevent drafts and energy loss.

 - Attach the ventilation duct: Connect a ventilation duct to the exhaust of the air conditioner and route it to the other side of the wall or the outside.
 Secure the duct with clamps and seal any joints using duct tape.